-Currency risk is the risk that the fair value of future cash flows of the financial instrument will fluctuate due to changes in foreign exchange rates.
+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.

-There was no significant direct foreign exchange risk in the Scheme as at 30 June 2022 (2021: Nil).
+There was no significant direct foreign exchange risk in the Scheme as at 30 June 2023 (2022: Nil).